APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 had told encampment participants not to engage with counter-protesters.
 “We are focused on the safety of our people and our students, and so that means engaging in tactics of de-escalation,””42

+The statue was placed on campus on March 20th and it took until March 28th for UCLA to release a statement.
+Their solution to its existence was to say it had been removed and refer to UCLA value doctrine and then to "administration-splain" that people "should feel comfortable on campus".
+As a graduate student with very little involvement with campus culture at UCLA and a 2nd generation American of 1/2 Vietnamese and 1/2 Caucasian racial background, I have little to no experience with tropes related to this issue.
+I have literally zero bias, and I can say that if it were directed at me, and the only solution the university could come up with in response to "proudly" hateful imagery is to let me know a week late that they "care" and "I should feel good being here" and "it has been removed" I would not feel better at all.
+The deed has been done, the damage has been done.